Experience, compassion, and a desire to support your child's success...

 Stephanie is SIPT certified (Sensory Integration Praxis Test), trained in Therapeutic Listening and the Astronaut Program, and has participated in an abundance of continuing education courses including Handwriting Without Tears, programs to support children with sensory and self regulation needs, programs for feeding, attention, behavioral management strategies, and more.

-Stephanie has been providing occupational therapy to children in New York and New Jersey for the past 18 years.
-She is now providing services in Monmouth County, NJ.
+Stephanie has been providing occupational therapy to children in New York and New Jersey for the past 20 years.
+She is currently providing services in Monmouth County, NJ.

 Contact her to schedule a time to discuss your therapeutic needs.